j-nagar/recipes-and-ratings-analysis/README.md

 ## Framing a Prediction Problem

-The goal of this analysis is to predict calorie count of recipes based on various features from the dataset.
+The goal of this analysis is to **predict calorie count of recipes** based on various features from the dataset.

 ### Problem Type
 This is a regression problem since calorie count is a continuous numerical variable, the differences between calorie values can be quantitatively measured, and the goal is to predict precise numerical outcomes.

 ### Response Variable/Features
 The **response variable** is calories, which was extracted from the ‘nutrition’ column.
-This was chosen as the response variable because number of calories in a recipe can be used to answers the initial question about which recipes tend to be healthier.
+This was chosen as the response variable because the number of calories in a recipe can be used to answer the initial question about which recipes tend to be healthier.

 **Features**
   - `protein`: Protein content (PDV)
   - `sugar`: Sugar content (PDV)
   - `carbohydrates`: Carbohydrate content (PDV)
-  - `n_ingredients`:
+  - `n_ingredients`: Number of ingredients required for the recipe.
   - `total_fat`: Total fat content (PDV)

 **Relevance**: The selected features directly relate to key nutritional factors influencing calorie content.